keep-network/tbtc-website/src/pages/news/2024-04-15-tbtc-is-for-l2s.md

 ---
 template: news-item
-title: "tBTC is for L2s: The Trust-Minimized Bitcoin Bridge for Layer 2 Scaling"
+title: "tBTC is for L2s: A Bitcoin Bridge Built for Scaling"
 description: >-
   tBTC is a semi-permissioned Bitcoin bridge that has been in production for nearly four years, and continues to evolve towards full trust-minimization for users on Solana, Arbitrum, Optimism, Polygon, and Ethereum.
 canonicalUrl: https://blog.threshold.network/tbtc-is-for-l2s/